-This course will introduce students to the potential of contemporary fibre arts practice through the fundamental elements of three-dimensional art and design including form, space, colour, texture, movement, composition, and content.
+This course will introduce students to the potential of contemporary fibre arts practice through the fundamental elements of threedimensional art and design including form, space, colour, texture, movement, composition, and content.
 A variety of techniques and materials will be presented which may include soft sculpture, felt making, woven construction, wearable art, cardboard construction, paper casting, book arts and mixed media.
 Students will be assigned several material and process-based projects that will allow them to develop ideas in the context of contemporary fibre art.
 Course content will be presented through hands-on projects, demonstrations, lectures, discussion and critique.

-FBRE 210 - Weaving I (formerly Introduction to Weaving)
+FBRE 210 - Weaving I (formerly Introduction to Weaving) 3 credits (4.5 hours | Studio)